dr-alun-moon/posix-threads-examples/README.md

 ### Makefile
 The makefile is a (better) option as make can handle a lot of the dependencies much better that a shell script can.

+## Character frequency counter
+This example reads in text from a file and counts the numbers of each character found in it.
+The program has two threads, one does the counting and the other updates the display and progress meter.
+They have shared global variables that are used for the comminication.

+## Sums numbers
+`summation.c` is a simple
+charfrequency.c
+fork_ex.c
+mandelbrot.c
+thread_ex.c
+threadparam.c